[Update on 19th Nov 2025]

 Design for social innovation is trying to reimagine the function of design into a potential process of triggering and supporting social change.
 At some cases, design for social innovation is foreseen as a process that can develop original or existing social invention into more structured prototypes and/or social enterprises.
 So instead of always asking what’s needs to be new or renew, social innovation help to fill in the fracture, bridging the gap between design and social humanities.What I find inspiring is how this positions designers as enablers for social invention, using their expertise and technology to identify and amplify grassroots ideas, making social invention elevated into more accessible, impactful, sustainable, and scalable innovation.

 Social innovation requires a strong system and supportive circle.
-In this book, he stated that social innovation can sparked from a single (or more) passionate individual(s) or “social heroes”, so to speak, and requires a supportive organization or institution that can make the innovation last over time, grow and multiply.
+In this book, he stated that social innovation can sparked from “social heroes”, and requires a supportive organization or institution that can make the innovation last over time, grow and multiply.
 It took a village to change the future.

-And not only start with passionate people, but design has to connect deeply with the people and embrace their cultural and creative dimension from them.
-This also means by giving people voice and room to imagine the change they want to see.
+And not only start with passionate people, but also means by giving people voice and room to imagine the change they want to see.
 By relating to individual problems and communities validation, it will build new possibilities, not only a single solutions.

 The last important component is to identifying problem in both its local and its general dimension.
 This means to envision the local problem with the general or global problem that might create an impactful, sustainable, and scalable innovation that can be amplified to future challenges.